Bussum History, Family Crest & Coats of Arms

 Early History of the Bussum family

 This web page shows only a small excerpt of our Bussum research.
-Another 224 words (16 lines of text) covering the years 1642, 1692, and 1763 are included under the topic Early Bussum History in all our PDF Extended History products and printed products wherever possible.
+Another 108 words (8 lines of text) covering the years 1642, 1692 and 1763 are included under the topic Early Bussum History in all our PDF Extended History products and printed products wherever possible.

 Bussum Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Bussum were recorded, including Byrom, Byram, Byrum, Birom, Biram and others.

 Early Notables of the Bussum family (pre 1700)

-Another 31 words (2 lines of text) are included under the topic Early Bussum Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Bussum Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bussum family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Bussum arrived in North America very early: John Byrom who settled in Virginia in 1656; William Byrom settled in Virginia in 1736; Benjamin, Brambley, Edward, James, Ralph, and Samuel Byram, all arrived in Philadelphia, Pennsylvania between 1827 and 1844..